ThoughtfulDev/EagleEye/README.md

 ## How does it work?
-You give it a name and at least one photo.
-It then searches Facebook for this name and does Facial Recognition to determine the right Facebook Profile.
+You give EagleEye a name and at least one photo.
+It searches this name in Facebook and performs Facial Recognition to find the right Facebook Profile.
-After that it does a Google and ImageRaider Reverse Image Search to find other Social Media Profiles.
+Afterwards it use Google and ImageRaider Reverse Image Search to find other Social Media Profiles.

-If a Instagram Profile was found it will be verified by comparing your known photo of the Person to some of the Instagram Pictures.
+If an Instagram Profile was found it will be verified by comparing a provided photo of the person to some of Instagram Pictures.

 In the end you get a PDF Report :)